naoa/groonga-tag-synonym/README.md

 ## License

 LGPL 2.1.
-See COPYING-LGPL-2.1 for details.
+See COPYING for details.